-Nua Healthcare operates a number Designated Centres across the island of Ireland for both Children and Adults with Intellectual Disability.
-Each Centre is registered with the Health Information and Quality Authority [HIQA] and delivers services specific to its centre-specific statement of purpose.
+Nua operates a number Designated Centres across the island of Ireland for both Children and Adults with Intellectual Disability.
+Each Centre is registered with the Health Information and Quality Authority (HIQA) and delivers services specific to its centre-specific statement of purpose.
 Nua’s Intellectual Disability Residential Services cater for individuals with mild, moderate to severe and often co-morbid diagnosis and presentation.
-For example; Autism, Personality Disorder, Acquired Brain Injury, associated Mental Health and Challenging Behaviours.
+For example; Autism, Personality Disorder, Acquired Brain Injury, associated Mental Health and Behaviours that Challenge.

-Our Supported Living Services provide flexible and responsive services to individuals and their families when they most need help.
-Underpinned by the certainty of access to the broader Nua management and multi-disciplinary team, we work tirelessly to create bespoke services to meet the immediate and longer term needs of each individual.
+Our Supported Living Services provide flexible and responsive services to individuals and their families when they most need it and are underpinned by the certainty of access to the broader Nua management and multi-disciplinary team.

 Our adult daughter came into the Nua almost 4 years ago.
 At the time, her behaviours were extremely challenging.
 With the Nua care team's programme of interventions, her behaviours and life has been transformed in a most positive way.
 She is a different person.